 Best cornbread in town!
 House of Prime Rib opened in 1949 and concentrates on one dish, Prime rib.
 We have been coming here for many decades, whenever we have a desire for beef.
 They use corn-fed Prime beef Midwestern beef that is aged for 21 days and cooked in coarse rock salt.

-Decor, Vibe – House of Prime Rib is a classic steakhouse feel with dark woods, glass paneling, large bar and lounge, and several dining areas.
+Decor, Vibe – House of Prime Rib is a classic steakhouse feel with dark wood, glass paneling, large bar and lounge, and several dining areas.
 We came midweek and the place was still packed.
 A cross-section of locals and tourists of all ages and races.
 Clearly a lot of people love this place.
 Not a quite romantic dining establishment.
 Lots of noise, carts and waiters all over.

 House of Prime Rib Menu (Click to zoom into any picture)

 House of Prime Rib’s Menu has not changed in years other than the prices going up.
-The normal Prime Rib cut cost $19.75 in 1995.
-In 2018 it was $45.85.
+The regular Prime Rib cut cost $19.75 in 1995.
+In 2022 it costs $56.85.
 Just select desired cut size from the thin English cut to the beefy Henry VIII cut.
 Add a 2.5% of SF Mandate.
 They do have fish available but why would you come here for it?

 Carving cart video